[Ord. 175, 5/9/1955, § 1; as amended by Ord. 269, 6/26/1967, § 1; and by Ord. 422, 1/3/1994, § 1]

 [Ord.
 110, 4/14/1928, § 3; as amended by Ord.
 416, 4/22/1991]

-Licenses for the public display of fireworks by properly qualified individuals or corporations, or by the Borough officials under the direct supervision of experts in the handling of fireworks, may be issued by the Borough Secretary in such form as may be described, and upon furnishing such information as may be required, provided, that such display or displays may be of such character and so located, discharged or fired, as in the opinion of the Fire Marshall, after proper inspection, shall not be hazardous to property, or endanger any person or persons; provided that the application for such license shall be made at least ten (10) days in advance of the date of display.
+Licenses for the public display of fireworks by properly qualified individuals or corporations, or by Borough officials under the direct supervision of experts in the handling of fireworks, may be issued by the Borough Secretary in such form as may be described, and upon furnishing such information as may be required, provided that such display or displays may be of such character and so located, discharged or fired as, in the opinion of the Fire Marshal, after proper inspection, shall not be hazardous to property or endanger any person or persons, provided that the application for such license shall be made at least 10 days in advance of the date of display.

 [Ord.
 110, 4/14/1928, § 4; as amended by Ord.
 416, 4/22/1991]

-Such fireworks or devices for pyrotechnic display may be stored within the limits of the Borough of East Lansdowne, when the license for such storage has been issued, as herein provided; provided the building or premises in or upon which such storage is to be made, have been properly inspected by the Fire Marshall, and certified to the Secretary as a proper place for such storage.
-Provided, that no license shall be issued for such storage within five hundred feet of a school, hospital, church or other public institution, or any building used as a place of public assembly.
+Such fireworks or devices for pyrotechnic display may be stored within the limits of the Borough of East Lansdowne when the license for such storage has been issued, as herein provided; provided the building or premises in or upon which such storage is to be made has been properly inspected by the Fire Marshal and certified to the Secretary as a proper place for such storage; provided that no license shall be issued for such storage within 500 feet of a school, hospital, church or other public institution, or any building used as a place of public assembly.

 [Ord.
 110, 4/14/1928, § 5]

 The provisions of this Part shall not apply to articles of the kind and nature herein mentioned which shall be in the possession of railroads or transportation companies for the purpose of transportation, unless the same shall be held voluntarily by such railroads or companies as warehousemen, provided that none of the provisions of this Part shall apply to signalling devices used by railroad companies.